-The following conclusions are drawn from the above table:
+The following conclusions can be drawn from the table above:

-Of the large predatory scavenging species observed in the field study area, the Cinereus vulture and the Vulture appear to be theoretically at risk of impact from collision, as they appear to use the area of the WPP site.
-The recorded flights of the species and frequency of observations per hour of observation are detailed in the previous section.
-Based on the data obtained from the analysis of the field records, the above species have been classified as a 'potential impact risk' in terms of impact.
-The above classification was also made taking into account the importance of the wider area to the species, their use of the area (foraging), their size and the fact that the above species, like most large scavenging birds, are K-selection species in terms of their evolutionary growth strategies.
-It would be more accurate to classify the above species in the milder category of "potential impact risk" in terms of impact, as the estimated impact rates per year were not very high, although they were calculated using the strictest possible criteria (assuming that all recorded flights were flights indicating use of the site and not accidental passage through the area).
-For the Cinereus Vulture, only one individual was recorded as a 'Dangerous Flight' (Direct Effect Zone).
-The majority of the other recorded flights of the Blackwinged Teal had an altitude of more than 300 m, while more than 52% of the total number of individual crossings of the species took place outside the zones of influence of the WPP (distance of more than 2 km from the site of the nearest wind turbine of the WPP studied).
-For the vulture, only one individual was recorded as a "dangerous flight" (zone of direct influence).
-It should be noted that all other individual vulture crossings (except the above individual crossing recorded in the zone of direct impact) were made at flight altitudes greater than 250 m.
+Of the large predator-scavenger species observed in the field investigation area, the black vulture is judged to face a theoretical risk of impact from a collision, as it appears to make use of the WPP site.
+The recorded flights of the species and the frequency of sightings per hour of observation are detailed in the preceding section.
+Based on the data obtained from the analysis of the field recordings, the above species was classified, in terms of collision impact, in the risk category "indications of impact risk".
+The above classification was also made given the importance of the wider area for the species, the use of the area (foraging), its size, and the fact that the above species, like most large scavenging birds, is a K-selection species in terms of its evolutionary growth strategies.
+It would be more appropriate to classify the above species in terms of collision impact in the milder category of "potential collision risk", as the estimated collision rates per year were not very high although they were calculated using the strictest possible criteria (accepting that all its recorded flights are flights indicating site use and not accidental passes through the site).
+Only one two-person record was a "hazardous flight" record, which although by its characteristics was not classified within the Direct Impact Zone but within Zone A, the fact that it crossed the project axis perpendicularly and at a height of approximately 150 meters, placed it within the collision risk window.
+Most of the other flights recorded had flight altitudes greater than 300 meters.